switcherapi/switcher-client-deno/README.md

 ```

 5. **Throttle**
-Throttling is useful when placing Feature Flags at critical code blocks require zero-latency without having to switch to offline.
+Throttling is useful when placing Feature Flags at critical code blocks require zero-latency without having to switch to local.
 API calls will happen asynchronously and the result returned is based on the last API response.

 ```ts